 About three-quarters (74%) owned a computer with Internet access or a mobile phone.
 Two-thirds of people were interested in using email and videoconferencing to communicate with a specialist.
 Text messaging (e.g., short message service) was a less popular option, with 44% interested in using the technology.
 As expected, younger people were more interested in using all three types of technology for communication.

 "The high level of interest in these technologies suggests the need for further research into their potential benefits, especially given that less than 1% of respondents had used these technologies to access health services in the year before the survey.
-Conversely, given that the capacity for and interest in email and text messaging were substantially lower among people in the lowest income category (< $25 000 annually), our findings suggest that alternative strategies will be needed for this population."
+Conversely, given that the capacity for and interest in email and text messaging were substantially lower among people in the lowest income category (

 The study was funded by an interdisciplinary team grant to the Interdisciplinary Chronic Disease Collaboration from Alberta-Innovates Health Solutions.